demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

       | x -> Password x |> ok
 ```

-Now we have all indiviudal validation and transformation in place.
+Now we have all individual validation and transformation in place.
 The next step is composing them together and create a new type `SignupUserRequest` that represents the valid domain model version of the `SignupUserViewModel`

 ```fsharp
 module Domain =